Navigating and Editing Files

 ) on its own is the root directory of the whole file system.An absolute path specifies a location from the root of the file system.

-A relative path specifies a location starting from the current location.
+A relative path specifies a location starting from any location other than the root.

 .